FSO-Salary

 The level of education achieved is straightforward.
 However, there are some nuances you will want to review in the above link.

-Let’s determine what her grade and step are!
+Let’s determine her grade and step!

 First, education.
 With a Master’s Degree, Sarah will either enter as a grade 4 or 5.